 And why didn’t I bring thank you notes to the pool to write to clients?

 I am sitting by the pool with my kids…. but everything in me will want to mentally check out…. because I am thinking about work.
 I am working when I should be concentrating on those precious babies.
 Oh yes, I nod my head in the appropriate spots, I get into the pool on occasion, I chat with girl friends.
 But it’s very,verrrrrry hard to turn work off.
 And any business owner will understand what I am talking about.
 It is a constant battle I have.
 Balance is so hard.
 Please tell me I am not alone here????

 And so there are times when I look longingly at my friends who have 9-5 jobs and I think it would be nice to have.
 Nice to “turn it off” when you clock out.
 Nice to have vacations where you actually get to relax the whole time and never think about work.
 Nice to know what your income will be from one week to the next.

 And then I look back at my life and I see all the blessings on this side too.
 How I will be blogging at midnight tonight but it’s ok because I don’t have to get up early for work tomorrow.

-And how I will be selling another online video tonight as I am sleeping.
+And how I will be selling another DIY video tonight as I am sleeping.
 How cool is it to make money while I’m not “at work”?